-BCIT has tremendous strength.
+BCIT has tremendous strength

-Almost 50,000 learners are pursuing credentials ranging from certificates and diplomas to bachelor’s and master’s degrees across our five campuses and we proudly serve more than 180,000 alumni.
+Nearly 50,000 learners are pursuing credentials ranging from certificates and diplomas to bachelor’s and master’s degrees and we proudly serve more than 190,000 alumni.
+Our five campuses with their state-of-the-art aerospace, marine, and other specialized facilities create a unique learning environment.
 Ninety-eight per cent of our degree graduates are employed within two years of leaving BCIT.
-Ninety-two per cent of employed apprentice completers and eighty-two per cent of employed diploma and certificate graduates work in their field of study.
-We have close relationships with industry, interacting with 700 leaders and practitioners through our Program Advisory Committees.
+Of those employed, ninety-four per cent of employed apprentice completers and eighty-four per cent of employed diploma and certificate graduates work in their field of study.
+We have close relationships with industry, interacting with over 700 leaders and practitioners through our Program Advisory Committees.
 We achieve high levels of student satisfaction and are a destination for learners from other institutions across the province.

-However, we see extraordinary opportunity.
-Beyond BCIT, the needs of industry are changing at an unprecedented pace with developments in technology and shifts in society.
-There is a strong convergence between the capabilities of BCIT and the evolving requirements of those around us.
-The most important attribute that employers are seeking, according to our recent survey1, is adaptability.
+In addition to reinforcing institutional productivity and resilience in the face of these complexities, the Strategic Plan was designed to capitalize on opportunity.
+The most important attribute that employers are seeking, according to our 2018 survey1, is adaptability.
 Critical thinking, interpersonal skills, and the ability to work independently come next, followed by the capacity to hit the ground running.
 In short, employers are seeking a combination of technical skills, 21st century competence, and practical experience.

 1. Proprietary online survey conducted by BCIT in September – October 2018; n=420 [107 non-affiliated employers and 313 members of BCIT’s Program Advisory Committees]